Z with stroke: Use in alphabets

+One early meeting on Hanyu Pinyin agreed to abbreviate zh / ch sh by using barred z / c / s; this was never put into practice.

 A stroke is sometimes added to the middle of a ⟨z⟩ character as an orthographic variant of the plain Z letter, primarily to distinguish it in handwriting from the numeral two ⟨2⟩ (see "Allographic variant" section below).